rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-When defined with type parameters, this function can be applied to any
+When defined with type parameters, as denoted by `<T, U>`, this
-type of vector, as long as the type of `function`'s argument and the
+function can be applied to any type of vector, as long as the type of
-type of the vector's content agree with each other.
+`function`'s argument and the type of the vector's content agree with
+each other.

 Inside a generic function, the names of the type parameters
 (capitalized by convention) stand for opaque types.
 You can't look